daxio/k8s-lemp/USAGE.md

 * You need a Kubernetes cluster on Google Compute Engine.
 This is as easy as following the [official Kubernetes guide](https://kubernetes.io/docs/getting-started-guides/gce/ "Running Kubernetes on Google Compute Engine").
 * You should be comfortable with basic SQL statements, i.e. creating and managing DBs, users, grants.
 * You also need a domain and access to it's DNS settings.
 These instructions use the generic domain names www.wingdings.com and www.doodads.com.
-* Upon deploying WordPress you should install the:
+* Upon deploying WordPress you should install:
-    * [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin to connect your site to the Redis `Deployment` and the
+    * [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin to connect your site to the Redis `Deployment`
     * A cache-clearing plugin such as [NGINX Cache](https://wordpress.org/plugins/nginx-cache/) if you want to make sure changes appear on your website promptly.
 There are also other plugins such as [NGINX Helper](https://wordpress.org/plugins/nginx-helper/) but this requires an additional NGINX module and we have not successfully tested this plugin.

 ## Installation